 Paddle past the the lock remnants of one of the best operated Pennsylvania canals and see the last river crossing ferry in existance on the Susquehanna.

-Start this paddle at the mouth of the Juanita River and follow it until a mile past mini Statue of Liberty.
+Start this paddle at the mouth of the Juniata River and follow it until a mile past mini Statue of Liberty.

-Paddle along the calm waters where log rafts used to be abundantly floating downriver to thir final destination at Port Deposit, Maryland.
+Paddle along the calm waters where large numbers of log rafts used to float downriver to their final destination at Port Deposit, Maryland.

 The banks surrounding this paddle offer history of Native Americans in the area and their interaction with the incoming French trying to escape the revolutions in Haiti and back in France.

 This short, relaxing paddle takes you from a beautiful public park to a historic river town that is also home to the North Branch Trail Manager.

 This paddle is located between the Holtwood Dam and the Conowingo Dam in Maryland.
 It will take you between several of the islands in the lower Susquehanna that you can spend the day exploring!

 Enjoy a leisurely paddle along the beautiful waters of Lake Clarke, taking you through Lancaster and York counties.